-- Businesses in receipt of goods from other EU Member States over the value of €41,000, also known as Intra-Community Acquisitions (ICA)
+- In receipt of goods from the other EU Member States over the value of €41,000, also known as Intra-Community Acquisitions (ICA)

 Some businesses may elect to register for VAT before they meet any of the above criteria, but you should speak to an accountant about your situation first.
 Get in touch with our Client Services Team to receive a quotation for accountancy services.